Said Nursi: Teachings and movement

-According to him, the Muslim World had 3 enemies: Ignorance, Poverty, and Division.
-To defeat these 3 enemies Muslims should use 3 weapons: Education, Art, and Unity.
+According to him, the Muslim world had 3 enemies: Ignorance, Poverty, and Division.
+To defeat these 3 enemies Muslims should use 3 weapons: Education, Industry/Craftmanship, and Unity.

 Nursi considered materialism and atheism and their source materialist philosophy to be his true enemies in this age of science, reason, and civilization.
-He combated them with reasoned proofs in the Risale-i Nur, considering the Risale-i Nur as the most effective barrier against the corruption of society caused by these enemies.
+He combated them with (what he believed were) reasoned proofs in the Risale-i Nur, considering the Risale-i Nur as the most effective barrier against the corruption of society caused by these enemies.

-Besides the Risale-i Nur, a major factor in the success of the movement may be attributed to the very method Nursi had chosen, which may be summarized with two phrases: 'mânevî jihad,' that is, 'spiritual jihad' or 'non-physical jihad', and 'positive action.'
+Besides the Risale-i Nur, a major factor in the success of Nursi's movement may be attributed to the very method Nursi had chosen, which may be summarized with two phrases: mânevî jihad, that is, 'spiritual jihad' or 'non-physical jihad', and 'positive action.'
 In order to be able to pursue this 'spiritual jihad' Nursi insisted that his students avoided any use of force and disruptive action.
 Through 'positive action,' and the maintenance of public order and security, the supposed damage caused by the forces of unbelief could be 'repaired' by the 'healing' truths of the Quran.

-Nursi's influence concerned the founding father and the first president of the Republic of Turkey, Mustafa Kemal Atatürk, which lead to Atatürk offering Nursi the post ‘Minister of Religious Affairs" for the eastern provinces of Turkey in attempt to make sure Nursi would not oppose Atatürk's regime, a post that Nursi famously refused.
+Nursi's influence concerned the founding father and the first president of the Republic of Turkey, Mustafa Kemal Atatürk.
 Nursi was then exiled to Isparta Province for, amongst other things, performing the call to prayer in the Arabic language.
 After his teachings attracted people in the area, the governor of Isparta sent him to a village named Barla where he wrote two-thirds of his Risale-i Nur.
 These manuscripts were sent to Sav, another village in the region, where people duplicated them in Arabic script (which was officially replaced by the modern Turkish alphabet in 1928).
 After being finished, these books were sent to Nursi's disciples all over Turkey via the "Nurcu postal system".
 Nursi repeatedly stated that all the persecutions and hardships inflicted on him by the secularist regime were God's blessings and that having destroyed the formal religious establishment, they had unwittingly left popular Islam as the only authentic faith of the Turks.

-Sheikh Said had invited Said Nursi to join the Sheikh Said rebellion, although Said Nursi had rejected and criticised it.
-Despite his tensions with Sheikh Said, he was mistaken for Sheikh Said and targeted on many occasions.
+Sheikh Said had invited Said Nursi to join the Sheikh Said rebellion in 1926, although Said Nursi had rejected and criticised it.
+Despite his tensions with Sheikh Said, he was mistaken for Sheikh Said and targeted on many occasions; he was exiled to Burdur after the Sheikh Said rebellion.
 Said Nursi opposed Kurdish independence and advocated for the revival of the Ottoman Empire.